mtojek/dependency-injection-in-go/README.md

 }
 ~~~

-One may say that having interfaces causes writing more code.
+One may say that having interfaces here forces to write more code.
 Actually it supports testing, because it allows mocking services:

 ~~~ go
 func TestCreateBook(t *testing.T) {